Evaluating the wild Brauer group: Kato's refined Swan conductor

 The following lemma is implicit in~\cite[Proposition~5.4]{K}, which is stated without proof.
 For completeness, we provide a proof here.

 \begin{lemma} Let $\chi$ be an element of $\fil_n \H^q(K)$ with $\rsw_{n}(\chi) = [\alpha,\beta]_{\pi, n}$.
 Then $d\alpha=0$ and $d\beta = (-1)^q n\alpha$. \end{lemma}

 We first prove a lemma whose first part will be used in the proof of Lemma~\ref{lem:dbna} and whose second part will be used in the proof of Lemma~\ref{lem:rsw-same} below.
 We use $C$ to denote the Cartier operator.
+Recall the definition of $\delta_1 \colon \Omega^q_R \to \H^{q+1}_p(R)$ from Definition~\ref{def:delta}.

 \begin{lemma} Let $R = F(T)$ and let $\alpha$ be an element of $\Omega^{q-1}_F$ for some $q \ge 2$. \begin{enumerate} \item We have $\delta_1(T d\alpha) = (-1)^q \{\delta_1(T \alpha) , T \} \in \H^{q+1}_p(R).$ \item Suppose $d\alpha=0$, so that $C(\alpha)$ is defined.
 Then $\delta_1(T C(\alpha)) = \delta_1(T^p \alpha)$. \end{enumerate} \end{lemma} \begin{proof} By~\cite[1.3.2]{K}, the subgroup $d \Omega^{q-1}_R$ is in the kernel of $\delta_1 \colon \Omega^q_R \to \H^{q+1}_p(R)$, so